 Missing the beach a little too much?
 Cure it with a little DIY project you can place on the table or shelf, like these beach-inspired accents.
 Want a tighter weave on the netting?
 Simply use more strands of rope.

+Have you tried making any of these craft ideas?
 Which of these wine bottle crafts do you fancy?
-Tell us in the comments below!
+Tell us in the comments section below!